LLC Electing S Corp Status: Everything You Need to Know

 - They don't pay taxes based on the business' profits but rather are passed along to the owners and reported individually.

-- They help keep the owners and the business separate, and provide liability protection.
+- They help keep the owners and the businesses separate and provide liability protection.

-- An LLC is typically easier to run in terms of administrative work because of fewer state filings and forms, lower start-up costs, less formal meetings and documentation.
+- An LLC is typically easier to run in terms of administrative work because of fewer state filings and forms, lower start-up costs, and fewer formal meetings and less documentation.

 - An LLC is more flexible in how owners divide profits and losses among owners.